From Evidence to Verdict: An Agent-Based Forensic Framework for AI-Generated Image Detection: The Framework

-The forensic Toolbox is a collection of specialized modules that the Evidence Gatherer can invoke to analyze the input image.
-The tools can be broadly categorized into the following four classes:
+\OurMethod uses a modular toolbox of evidence providers.
+The forensic toolbox is a collection of specialized modules that the Evidence Gatherer Agent can invoke to analyze the input image.
+The tools can be broadly categorized into the following four classes.